 Home remodeling, decoration, interior design, and replacing old parts of a home can seem like an enormous undertaking, especially when it comes to replacing items like a window.
 Sure, most homeowners understand the importance of windows.
-A good window will keep the warmth or cool in and the weather and environment out, but have you ever considered the material used?
+A good window will keep the warmth or cool in and the weather and environment out, but have you ever considered the material used to make them?

 Two of the most common materials in a selection for security windows include aluminum impact windows and vinyl impact windows.
 Both materials will do the trick — protect your home and precious interior from wind, rain, snow, sleet, and flying objects, but depending on where you live and what you want out of a window, it will save you time and money to look just a bit deeper into the pros and cons of each.